bonisadar/dhakacity-precipitation-forecast-mlops25/README.md

 * Make sure necessary libraries are installed correctly.
   - $ pip freeze | grep -E 'numpy|pandas|scikit-learn|xgboost|fastapi|uvicorn|google-cloud-storage|psycopg|pyarrow|fastparquet|mlflow|prefect|requests'

+**If no miniconda3 dir found only projects is there then run:**
+ - $ make setup-vm

 ## 🔁 Workflow Summary

+- Open a terminal from your local machine where you stored the your-service-key.json file and use the command:

+  - $ gcloud compute scp your-service-key.json bonisadar@mlops-vm:/home/bonisadar/ --zone=asia-south2-a

-- Open a terminal from your local machine where you stored the key.json file and use this to upload the key file to the VM (Or just upload the file via upload button if you are using browser-based SSH to access the VM)
+- to upload the key file to the VM (Or just upload the file via upload button if you are using browser-based SSH to access the VM)

-  $ gcloud compute scp \
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; your-service-key.json \
-      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;mlops-vm:~/projects/dhakacity-precipitation-forecast-mlops/.gcp \
-      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;--zone=asia-south2-a
+  - $ make move-creds  (Don't forget to update your Makefile variables as necessary)

 ### From inside your VM
-- Move to project directory cd projects/dhakacity-precipitation-forecast-mlops25
+- Move to project directory $ cd projects/dhakacity-precipitation-forecast-mlops25
 - $ export GOOGLE_APPLICATION_CREDENTIALS="/home/bonisadar/projects/dhakacity-precipitation-forecast-mlops25/.gcp/your-service-key.json"

 ### Initializing pushgateway, prometheus and Grafana